mathurinm/latex/README.md

 \end{document}
 ```

-For the entries in the `.bib` file:
+- For the entries in the `.bib` file:
   - harmonize journal/conferences names abbreviations (avoid mixing "ICML" and "International Conference on Machine Learning")
   - no need for url, dates (only year is enough), editors, and publishers in conference papers (keep it simple, title, author and conference are enough for readers to identify the paper)
   - the "Google Scholar" browser extension allows you get the bibtex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the result popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
   - avoid huge bibliographic files, they are a pain to maintain
 - citations should be presented differently depending on whether or not they are an integral part of the corpus  (i.e. the sentence wouldn't make sense without it):
-"The work presented in `\citet{REF1}` introduces such concept, which was later proven wrong `\citep{REF2}`."
+"The work presented by `\citet{REF1}` introduces such concept, which was later proven wrong `\citep{REF2}`.": this produces "The work presented by X et al. (2016) introduces such concept, which was later proven wrong (Y et al, 2019).".

-when a citation is part of a sentence, use `\citet{someref}`: "As shown by X et al. (2016), it is better to...".
-When the citation is NOT part of the sentence, use `\citep` (p for parenthesis): "It is better to Y (X et al., 2016)"
+The reason is that everything which is between parenthesis should be removable without affecting the grammatical correctness of the sentence.
+If you write "as shown by (Z et al, 2020)", this is not respected.

 <!-- Create a `REFERENCES_FILE.bib` file to store the BibTex code of the paper of interest. -->